fluxninja/aperture/docs/content/get-started/playground/playground.md

 </Zoom>

-The above diagram shows interaction between different services and the policy running on Aperture Agent:
+The above diagram shows the interaction between different services and the policy running on Aperture Agent:

 - `service1` calls `service2`, which then calls `service3`.
 This call graph is
   programmed in the request payload of the traffic generator.
 - `service3` (the last service in the call graph) simulates concurrency constraint by limiting the number of requests it can process in parallel.
-- Each service simulates an artificial workload by taking a few milliseconds to reply for each request.
+- Each service simulates an artificial workload by taking a few milliseconds to reply to a request.
-- Flux Meter is configured on `service3`.
-Flux Meter helps monitor service-level health signals such as latency, which are used in the Latency Gradient policy.
+- The _Flux Meter_ is configured on `service3`.
+The _Flux Meter_ helps monitor
+  service-level health signals such as latency, which are used in the Latency Gradient policy.
 - Concurrency Limiter and Rate Limiter are configured on `service1`.
-That is, when the `service3` is overloaded, load shedding happens on `service1`.
+That's, when the `service3` is overloaded, load shedding happens on `service1`.

 Once all the resources are in the running state, simulated traffic will start getting generated automatically against the demo application.
-The traffic is designed to overload the demo application in order showcase the capabilities of Aperture.
+The traffic is designed to overload the demo application to showcase the capabilities of Aperture.

 The load generator is configured to generate the following traffic pattern for